 This course unpacks the basics of forced labor, its root causes, and ethical recruitment standards.

-- The drivers of forced labor risk in the recruitment/labor broker system and employment practices
+- The drivers of forced labor risk in recruitment

-- How to plan for effective on-site ethical recruitment and employment auditing
+- How to plan effective onsite ethical recruitment and employment auditing

 - Critical data sources and how to use triangulation for validation of findings

 - Selection and analysis of key documents, including payroll

 - Effective engagement with managers and labor brokers

 - Effective rapport building and interviewing of vulnerable migrant workers

 - Analysis of audit data and reporting of findings